BestTimesToVisit.com Logo

 Taipei MRT + Bus 230

-This is the most common and straightforward way to reach Yangmingshan from central Taipei.
-Take the MRT Red Line to Tamsui or Beitou Station, then transfer to Bus 230 which goes directly into the park.
+This is the most common and straightforward way to reach the park's main entrance from downtown Taipei.
+Take the MRT Red Line to Tamsui Station, then transfer to Bus 230, which will take you directly into the park.

 Taxi or Ride-Sharing (Uber/Grab)

-For maximum convenience and flexibility, especially if you're traveling with a group or have a lot of gear, a taxi or ride-sharing service is an option.
-This allows you to be dropped off directly at trailheads or specific attractions.
+For ultimate convenience and flexibility, especially if you're traveling with a group or have heavy gear, a taxi or ride-sharing service is an option.
+They can take you directly to specific trailheads or viewpoints.

 Cost:Can range from NT$400-800+ depending on your starting point and destination within the park.